lijiaru0305/lijiaru0305.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* H.B.Sc. in Physics, University of Toronto at Scarborough, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in AStronomy, Cornell University, 2023 (expected)

 Work experience
 ======